 5.1 We are aware of the need to monitor and update the school's Marking and Feedback Policy on a regular basis, so that we can take account of improvements made in our practice.
-We will therefore review this policy every three years or earlier if necessary.
+We will therefore review this policy through the Curriculum and Standards Committee every three years, or earlier if necessary.